zenomt/rtmp-errata-addenda/rtmp-uris.md

     URI scheme syntax:

-      rtmfp-URI = "rtmfp:"
+      rtmfp-URI = "rtmfp:" [ "//" rtmp-common ]

-                / "rtmfp://" authority path-abempty [ "?" query ] [ "#" fragment ]
+      rtmp-common = rtmp-authority path-abempty [ "?" query ] [ "#" fragment ]

+      rtmp-authority   = [ rtmp-userinfo "@" ] host [ ":" port ]

+      rtmp-userinfo    = rtmp-connect-arg *( ":" rtmp-connect-arg )

+      rtmp-connect-arg = *( unreserved / pct-encoded / sub-delims )

-    URI scheme semantics:  The first form is used in the APIs of some implementations to indicate instantiation of an RTMFP client according to RFC 7425, but without connecting to a server.
+    URI scheme semantics:  The scheme-only form is used in the APIs of some implementations to indicate instantiation of an RTMFP client according to RFC 7425, but without connecting to a server.
 Such an instantiation might be used for pure peer-to-peer communication.

-       The second form provides location information for the server to which to connect, and identifies a target resource and an optional secondary resource in the namespace of the server.
+       The full form provides location information for the server to which to connect, and identifies a target resource and an optional secondary resource in the namespace of the server.
 Connections are made using RTMFP (RFC 7016) as described by RFC 7425.
 The host